cdhanna/fadebasic/FadeBasic/book/FadeBook/Language.md

 ## Primitive Types

 _Fade Basic_ supports the following primitives.
 The _classic name_ is inspired from the BASIC-era, and the _C# equivalent_ is the mapped type.
 At the moment, not all valid C# primitive types are available.
 However, it is valid to use either type name in your declarations.
+The default value of all primtives is zero, except for `STRING`, which is an empty string.

 | classic name  | C# equivalent | byte-size | description | range |
 | --------------| ------------- | --------- | ----------- | ----- |